yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision1.md

 ```

-The recovery study supports that the race-threshold model can
+The recovery study supports the hypothesis that the race-threshold model
+can recover the parameters reliably.
+Therefore, if this model is a true
-recover the parameters reliably and confirm / reject the hypothesis that
+model, we can use it to confirm or reject the hypothesis that
-a police office has a higher shoot threshold towards a African American
+a police office has a higher shoot threshold towards a black than
-than than towards European American target (i.e., _a.A > a.E_).
-Both
+a white target (i.e., _a.A > a.E_).
+Both at the level of individual
-at the level of individual participants and at the level of
+participants and at the level of hyper parameters.
+Of course, this
-hyper parameters.
-Of course this presumes that the hierarchical model
+presumes that the hierarchical race-threshold model is an appropriate
-is an appropriate model to better reflect the true phenomenon.
-That is,
+model to better reflect the true phenomenon.
+That is, if the data do
-if the data do reflect this hypothesis, my hierarchical DDM is able
-to reveal it.
+reflect this hypothesis, my hierarchical DDM is able to reveal it.
+I
+will return to the technique of model selection in a later tutorial.
+Note without highly efficient software, like _ggdmc_, the model
+selection work is very difficult to conduct.

-Also note more interesting in my software (as well as DMC), relative
+Another strength in _ggdmc_ (as well as DMC), relative to the
-to the python HDDM is that it can also informe you the variabilities
+Python-HDDM (Wiecki, Sofer & Frank, 2013) is that _ggdmc_ estimates
-at the hyper level.
-I will return this particular strength of _ggdmc_
+the DDM variabilities at the hyper level [^1].
+I will return this
-in another tutorial.
+particular strength of _ggdmc_ in another tutorial.

 ```
 ## SD
 ##                 a.A  a.E   sv   sz   t0  v.G  v.N    z